prajjwal-17/crypto-trade-api/readme.md

 ## Overview

 Crypto Trade API is a scalable REST backend built using Node.js, Express, Prisma, and PostgreSQL.
-It supports JWT authentication, role-based access control (USER / ADMIN), and CRUD operations for trade signals.
+It supports JWT authentication, role-based access control (USER / ADMIN), CRUD operations for trade signals, rate limiting, and Redis-backed caching.

-The system is designed with modular architecture, validation, secure password handling, and a Dockerized database setup.
+The system is designed with modular architecture, validation, request logging, secure password handling, and a Dockerized database setup.

 ---